 Peter Hammer presented "Connecting the Dots in Detroit: Water Shutoffs, Emergency Management, Bankruptcy & Beyond" for the 2014-15 Humanities Center Brown Bag Colloquium Series at Wayne State University.
 The lecture explored the common roots of the problems facing Detroit, grounding the analysis in the convergent influences of structural racism and fiscal austerity, and explored alternative approaches to the plans for the city to move forward.

 Peter Hammer spoke at Marygrove College in a talk sponsored by the Michigan Coalition for Human Rights.
 He addressed fundamental problems and suggested improvements in the city of Detroit's post-bankruptcy plan of adjustment, and also addressed the regional water plan, Detroit's water shut-off crisis, the proposed Ilitch hockey arena complex and ongoing developments regarding emergency financial manager situations in Michigan cities and school districts.

-Nick Schroeck presented a seminar, "Hydraulic Fracturing and Great Lakes Water Resource Management," for Water@Wayne in the WSU Welcome Center auditorium.
+Nicholas Schroeck presented a seminar, "Hydraulic Fracturing and Great Lakes Water Resource Management," for Water@Wayne in the WSU Welcome Center auditorium.